 "The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor..."

 “The work Ndoto does in offering young people an education, an opportunity at a better life, and raising them up to be followers of Christ is something that I give thanks for daily.”

-Richard is an Emmy award winning television journalist who has been anchoring and reporting at KDFW-TV, the Fox affiliate in Dallas/Fort Worth, since 1983.
+Richard is a retired television journalist who anchored and reported at KDFW-TV, the Fox affiliate in Dallas/Fort Worth, for 36 years.
+He's moved on to a second career as an actor and writer, through Linda McAlister Talent, one of the top agencies in Texas.
 Born and raised in Minnesota, he and his wife, Catherine, have been involved in mission work in Africa since 2004, and were part of the Ndoto dream before it became a formalized nonprofit effort.
 He and Catherine are faithful sponsors of Ndoto students and have been heavily involved in business development in Obunga.
-The Rays love to travel and explore the natural beauty of God's creation and have now been to more than 30 countries around the world.
+The Rays love to travel and explore the natural beauty of God's creation and have now been to more than 50 countries around the world.

 “I am passionate about helping people help themselves, especially those that happen to be born into poverty.
 We need to help “break the chains” that keeps them poor.
 What better way to do this than to provide a quality education and a Christian community?
 My dream for Ndoto is that through education, the sponsored children will have a future, get to help others in pursuing their dreams, and most importantly, experience a personal relationship with Jesus Christ.”